UniMath/agda-unimath/src/linear-algebra/finite-sequences-on-euclidean-domains.lagda.md

-# Finite sequences on euclidean domains
+# Finite sequences in euclidean domains

 ```agda
 module linear-algebra.finite-sequences-on-euclidean-domains where